chengling3/LTCF-FMCG-Classification/README.md

 This code corresponds to the manuscript submitted to **The Visual Computer**.
 If you use this code, dataset, or any part of our work in your research, **please cite our paper**.

-This is the official PyTorch implementation of LTCF (Label-Matching Text-Visual Collaborative Fusion), a multimodal fusion model designed for high-accuracy fine-grained classification of fast-moving consumer goods (FMCG).
-The framework adaptively fuses visual features from product images and text matching scores derived from packaging text, enabling stronger discrimination between highly similar products.
+This work proposes LTCF (Label-Matching Text-Visual Collaborative Fusion), a multimodal fusion model designed for high-accuracy fine-grained classification of fast-moving consumer goods (FMCG).
+The framework combines visual features extracted from product images and label matching scores derived from packaging text, enabling stronger discriminative power between highly similar products.

 ## Project Structure
- ├── LTCF_code/
+ ├── LTCF_code/                # Core implementation of LTCF
- │ ├── model.py # Core LTCF fusion model (SimilarityFusionNet)
+ │   ├── model.py              # Core LTCF fusion network (SimilarityFusionNet)
  │   ├── datasets.py           # Dataset loader for images and multi-rule similarity scores
- │ └── train.py # Training, validation, logging, and model saving
+ │   └── train.py              # Training, validation, logging, and model checkpoint saving
- ├──Dataset_code/
+ ├── Dataset_code/             # Dataset preprocessing pipeline
  │   ├── 1-OCR_json.py
  │   ├── 2-OCR_txt.py
  │   ├── 3-Area_position.py
  │   ├── 4-rename.py
-│ ├── 5-final_score.py
-│ └── README.md
-├──base_code/
-│ ├── googlenet.py
-│ └── train.py
+ │   └── 5-final_score.py
-├── requirements.txt
+ ├── requirements.txt          # Environment dependencies
-└── README.md
+ └── README.md                 # Project documentation

 ## Overview
-The LTCF model utilizes a pre-trained backbone model as initial weights to enhance visual feature extraction capabilities.
-The pre-trained model is first trained independently on a target FMCG dataset, and its well-trained parameters are subsequently loaded into the LTCF framework, thereby providing robust and stable visual representations.
-Subsequently, the LTCF model performs adaptive fusion of visual features and multi-dimensional text matching scores at the decision layer to achieve optimal classification performance.
+LTCF adopts a mainstream visual backbone network for high-quality visual feature extraction, and generates multi-dimensional label matching scores based on text from product packaging.
+The model performs adaptive fusion of visual features and multi-dimensional text matching scores at the decision layer, which enhances the discriminative ability between highly similar products, and ultimately achieves state-of-the-art performance for FMCG fine-grained classification.

 ## Environment Requirements
 python >= 3.8